 The Italian government awards Shri Mataji with honorary citizenship, succeeded by the presentation of the foundation stone for the ‘Shri Mataji Nirmala Devi World Foundation of Sahaja Yoga’ in Cabella Ligure.

-Shri Mataji established kindergartens and schools, medical centers and homes for the disadvantaged, arts academies and social projects, but her legacy is something far greater than all of these.
+Shri Mataji established kindergartens and schools, medical centers and homes for the disadvantaged, art academies and social projects, but her legacy is something far greater than all of these.
 No monument or non-governmental organisation can demonstrate the true legacy of Shri Mataji Nirmala Devi, it is above all these things.

 "Prepare them so that they can solve their problems, that's what I should do ...
 You must be doctors to yourself.
 You must be a guru to yourself. "

-Her work led to the creation of a dynamically developing international community, bringing together practitioners of Sahaja Yoga in more than 95 countries.
+Her work has led to the creation of a dynamically developing international community, bringing together practitioners of Sahaja Yoga in more than 95 countries.
 All of them are united by the desire for spiritual transformation and the creation of an opportunity for global change.

 Shri Mataji's vision was not to create any organisations - her message is focused on the person, on the inner "I".
 Shri Mataji noted that only the dedication to universal spiritual values can solve the global problems of mankind.
 She also insisted on the freedom of the individual: In Sahaja Yoga, there are no dogmas or prescriptions, there is only the inner awareness of what is beneficial for spiritual development.

 By initiating profound personal changes through the awakening of Kundalini and meditation, Shri Mataji taught people how to strive for and achieve higher goals than mere material success or power.
 "We must reach peace inside," she said.